jrenne/Rcodes_CLinkers/README.txt

 # ====================================================

-These codes replicate the results of the paper entitled "Pricing Climate Linkers".
+These codes replicate the results of the paper entitled "Pricing Climate Linkers," available at https://papers.ssrn.com/sol3/papers.cfm?abstract_id=3881262